Yskaa91/e-inkDashboardExtended/README.md

 The two 45 deg lines represent the tightest close haul angle.

 ### Wind
 If wind speed and wind direction information is available, a wind indicator will be displayed.
-The symbols of the pointer corresponds to that used in meteorology: a short stroke means a wind speed of 2.5 m/sec, a long stroke means 5 m/sec, and a triangle means 25 m/sec.
-Thus, the illustration shows wind speeds greater than or equal to 7.5 but less than 10 m/sec.
-For your reference, the exact wind speed is indicated above the bottom edge of the screen.

 One of the following values may be specified as the wind: